feugy/melodie/README.md

    file-roller -f *.snap .
    ```

-   Then select the dist folder as target folder
+   Then select the dist folder as target folder, and close the "Could not open 'dist'" error popup.

 1. Amend the `meta/snap.yaml` descriptor. **At root level**, replaces `slots` with: